 - not getting enough to eat and/or drink – your fluid and nutrition can be increased

-Memory loss and confusion can be upsetting for you and for your friends and relatives, but it's important to remember that the staff treating and caring for you will be used to dealing with it.
+Memory loss and confusion can be upsetting for you and for your friends and relatives, which is understandable.
+However, remember that the staff treating and caring for you will be used to dealing with it.
 Most people who have confusion after general anaesthesia make a full recovery within a few days.

 - Royal College of Anaesthetists